Visa policy of Brazil: Ordinary passports

 Visitors entering Brazil under a visa exemption are subject to the same restrictions as those entering Brazil with a visitor visa (for tourism, business, transit, artistic and sport activities, without payment from Brazilian sources).

-Nationals of Spain are specifically required to hold a ticket for entering and leaving Brazil, proof of accommodation or a notarized invitation letter, and proof of funds of at least R$170 per day.
+They are required to hold a ticket for entering and leaving Brazil, proof of accommodation or a notarized invitation letter, and proof of funds of at least R$248 per day.

 Visas are not required for airport transit, from any nationality, as long as the traveler does not leave the international transit area.

-Nationals of Brazil who also have another nationality are allowed to enter and leave Brazil with the passport of the other country in combination with a Brazilian identity card.
-If they do not provide this Brazilian document, they may still enter Brazil as foreigners, subject to the regular requirements and limitations as such.
-However, usually this case is only possible if Brazil does not require a visa from the other nationality.
-Brazil only issues visas to dual nationals in exceptional circumstances, such as for those who work in foreign government jobs that prohibit the use of a Brazilian passport.
+Nationals of Brazil who also have another nationality are allowed to enter and leave Brazil with the passport of the other country, and may apply for a Brazilian visa on such passport if needed, including an electronic visa if applicable for such nationality.
+When entering Brazil, if they also present a Brazilian identity card, they are admitted as Brazilians, otherwise they are admitted as foreigners, subject to the regular limitations as such.